Parliamentary.ai

 Overview

-This Climate Change Bill aims to accelerate the UK's efforts to tackle climate change by declaring a climate emergency, setting a new net-zero target for 2040, and creating a comprehensive strategy to achieve this.
-The bill also proposes investigating new taxes on large companies to fund climate action initiatives.
+This Climate Change Bill aims to accelerate the UK's response to climate change by declaring a climate emergency, setting a new target of net-zero emissions by 2040 (bringing forward the existing 2050 target), and creating a comprehensive strategy to achieve this.
+The bill also proposes exploring new taxes on large companies to fund climate initiatives.

 Description

-The bill mandates the government to declare a climate emergency and create a climate emergency strategy to reach net-zero carbon emissions by 2040 and limit global temperature increase to 1.5 degrees Celsius.
-This strategy must include interim targets and plans for environmentally-friendly job creation.
+The bill mandates the Secretary of State to declare a climate emergency and create a climate emergency strategy.
+This strategy must outline interim targets to reach net-zero emissions by 2040 and 1.5 degrees Celsius global warming target, and include plans for green job creation.
 The strategy requires approval from the UK Parliament, Scottish Parliament, Senedd Cymru, and Northern Ireland Assembly.
-The bill also requires a report on taxing large companies to finance the strategy, considering options within the existing corporation tax system or a new "green corporate responsibility tax".
-Finally, the bill amends the Climate Change Act 2008, bringing forward the net-zero target date from 2050 to 2040.

 Government Spending